Frequently Asked Questions

 Alberta Enterprise manages the $350M Alberta Enterprise Fund (AEF).
 As our funds exit investments and return capital to us the AEF increases, and we re-invest this capital in new VC funds.
 For the latest figures, please click here.

 Alberta Enterprise is managed under the supervision of our Board of Directors.
-The Board is accountable to the shareholder, the Minister of Jobs, Economy and Innovation in the manner set out in the Alberta Enterprise Corporation Act, Alberta Enterprise Corporation Regulation and the Alberta Enterprise Corporation Transfer Agreement.
+The Board is accountable to the shareholder, the Minister of Technology and Innovation in the manner set out in the Alberta Enterprise Corporation Act, Alberta Enterprise Corporation Regulation and the Alberta Enterprise Corporation Transfer Agreement.

 Alberta Enterprise’s Board of Directors presently includes seven external and independent members.

 The Auditor General of Alberta, the Corporation’s external auditor appointed under the Auditor General Act, performs an annual independent audit of Alberta Enterprise’s financial statements.